“Why are we using these slow EMV cards?”

 That’s the beauty of EMV chips, but also the reason for the awkward foot tapping and conversation customers and cashiers endure at checkout when processing EMV cards.
 The typical EMV chip transaction takes a whopping 16 seconds to process, according to an audit conducted by Field Agent, whereas traditional swipe card transactions are virtually instantaneous.

 Cardholders don’t have much choice when it comes to chip-card adoption.
-As of March 2016, 70 percent of American consumers had a chip card, according to CreditCards.com.
+As of 2016, 52 percent of American consumers had a chip card, according to EMVCo, and as of 2018 the cardholder adoption rate increased abou 8 percent.
 The card brands are issuing these cards to make fraud more difficult to pull off and stem the tide of related losses.

 Why the Sluggish EMV Adoption?